 - Tails of Flails, 5.9/ 100’- Excellent fun overhanging crack lead.
 Start up chimney to jamming thin hand to finger crack with good gear placements up black dihedral to chains.
 Continue past three bolts (5.10a) to another anchor (130’ total) if you don’t mind two raps or have double ropes.
 Dow

 - Electrica, 5.11c-d/ 120’- (a Conrad Anker route)

 - Dire Wolf, 5.12a-A0/ 120’-

-- Cherry Crack, 5.10c/2 Pitches- This is popular two pitch route.
-The first pitch is a really good 5.9+ hand crack.
-Starts out a bit awkward, but then straightens out into a nice 2" crack that leads to fixed anchors.
-The second pitch is an off width that goes best with a large rack, 6", 5" and 3-4 4" pieces.
+- Cherry Crack, 5.10c/2 Pitches- The first pitch is quite popular; the second one not so much.
+The first pitch is a really good 5.9 hand crack.
+Starts out a bit awkward, but then straightens out into a perfect hands crack that leads to fixed anchors.
+The second pitch is an off-width that goes best with a large rack, I prefer 6 C4# 4's!
 Dow

 - Intruder, 5.11c/ 65’-